Browse KB Articles

 Rolling shutter integration is not well-suited for capturing short-pulse light sources such as strobe light.
 Unless the light source remains on for the duration of exposure, there is no guarantee that adjusting shutter time or strobe duration will result in adequate capture of the light source.
 Point Grey recommends against using rolling shutter sensors for short-pulse light applications.

 The row-by-row process of light collection in a rolling shutter camera can also result in a switch noise effect, particularly at high gain settings.
-The image linked below shows this effect at maximum gain:
+This image shows the effect at maximum gain.

-For models with the global reset feature, rolling shutter distortion may be minimized by capturing images in Trigger_Mode 0, Trigger_Mode_1, or Trigger_Mode 15 (only when number of acquired images = 1).
+For some models with the global reset feature, rolling shutter distortion may be minimized by capturing images in Trigger_Mode 0, Trigger_Mode_1, or Trigger_Mode 15 (only when number of acquired images is ≥ 1).
 In these modes, exposure is controlled by the global reset feature of the sensor.
-In global reset mode, all of the pixels on the sensor begin collecting charge simultaneously, rather than row by row.
+All of the pixels on the sensor begin collecting charge simultaneously, rather than row by row.
 The end of integration, however, is still delayed on the sensor row by row from top to bottom as readout takes place.
 One result of this behavior is a partial reduction in motion blur and other effects typical of rolling shutters.
 Another less desirable effect may be a gradual increase in brightness from top to bottom of an image.